Sachems: History

-Controversy surrounding the roles and secrecy of the senior societies cropped up in 1954.
+Controversy surrounding the roles and secrecy of the senior societies cropped up at Columbia University in 1954.
 Students complained about the societies' failure to comply with the university's regulations surrounding student organizations.
-While all groups were required to be under the jurisdiction of, and responsible to, the Committee on Student Organizations (CSO), the Nacoms were not registered with the committee and were therefore exempt.
-Additionally, neither society had given copies of their constitutions to the committee or made the purposes of their organizations clear, as was required, and their secrecy made it impossible to discern whether they "conduct[ed] their meetings and programs in a responsible manner as members of the University community".
+Sachems had not provided the committee with a copy of its constitution or made the purposes of the organizations clear, as was required, and its secrecy made it impossible to discern whether it "conduct[ed] their meetings and programs in a responsible manner as members of the University community".
 The Columbia College student body voted in May of that year to recommend to the university administration that it compel the senior societies to register with the CSO, 832 to 447, as well as force it to submit monthly reports on their activities to the dean of the college, 663 to 599.

-In January 1955, both societies were placed under the direct jurisdiction of the Dean's Office, bypassing the CSO.
+In January 1955, the society was placed under the direct jurisdiction of the Dean's Office, bypassing the CSO.
 Their secrecy was not abolished, and the deans announced that they did not intend to ask for monthly reports.
-At the time, four deans were honorary members of either the Nacoms or Sachems.
+At the time, four deans were honorary members of either the Sachems or the Nacoms.

+The society is allegedly dedicated to performing "discrete service" to Columbia College in cooperation with the school administration.
+The Sachems started a university scholarship fund and the tutoring organization Double Discovery Center.

-It was reported in 1984 by The New York Times that the Nacoms initiate their members through a ceremony in which members wear robes and hold candles while leading blindfolded initiates through an obstacle course in St. Paul's Chapel, while the Sachems initiate theirs with a champagne party.
-Each society is supported by a "modest" endowment, though when asked by The New York Times, neither of the deans of students of Columbia College or the School of Engineering would comment on the sizes of said endowments.
+Sachem is supported by a "modest" endowment, though when asked by The New York Times, neither of the deans of students of Columbia College or the School of Engineering would comment on the sizes of said endowment.

-Various political figures have been accused of being members of either the Nacoms or Sachems, but given the secrecy of both groups, such accusations have been difficult to verify.
+Symbols

+A Sachem was a paramount chief among the Algonquins, but the term also referred to the leader of the New York City political machine Tammany Hall.
+Sachems initiates new members with a champagne party.

+Members of the society can be identified by gold rings with a green zigzag pattern, worn on the little finger of their right hand.

+Membership

+The society taps fifteen juniors each year, often the most influential student leaders on campus.
+It has been known to elect faculty as honorary members.
+Sachems has a standard of privacy more than secrecy.
+Until 1951, the society published the names of its newly elected members in the Columbia Daily Spectator, as well as in The New York Times on occasions.
+Sachems now keep its members' names secret until graduation.